 Two months later with American reinforcements from the U.S. mainland, the Allies broke out of Spain.
 They began a slow and grinding advance against the Soviets back to the Russian border.

-Facing nearly impossible odds at Paris and Berlin, the Allied Combined Forces Command authorized tactical nuclear strikes on the Soviets there.
-In the end, the war left large swaths of France, Germany, and Poland as little more than smoldering ruins from the use of conventional and nuclear weapons.
+Facing nearly impossible odds at Paris and Berlin, and an enemy willing to fight to the last to hold those cities, the Allied Combined Forces Command authorized tactical nuclear strikes on the Soviets entrenched there.
+The war left large swaths of France, Germany and Poland as little more than smoldering ruins from the use of conventional and nuclear weapons.

 The Human Federation did much to restore Europe back to what it’d been like before the war.
 But too much was demolished or burned to make total restorations.
 The result was that a lot of the old architecture had died with the rebuilding, but efforts were made to restore the old styles to the outskirts of major cities and rural areas.

 Sofie couldn’t believe the luck she was having now.
 She and her friends were split up into separate lines based on the alphabetical order of last names.
 That wasn’t the problem.
 The problem was that she’d gotten all the way to the front of the line and somehow, someway, the Freie Universität Berlin’s admissions people lost her application, transcripts and where they were going to put her.
 The sophomore and junior at the table apologized and said that they knew she was coming but until they found her files they couldn’t do anything.
 Their hands were tied, and they sent her away to stand near the entrance to the university’s gymnasium until they got their “electronic mishap” straightened out.